 housing

-The following are examples of behaviors that can qualify as discriminatory as per the Fair Housing Act.
+The following are examples of behaviors that can qualify as discriminatory as per the Fair Housing Laws:

-• Steering tenants away to certain neighborhoods based on their race, color, or sex.
+• Steering tenants away to certain neighborhoods based on their race, color, religion, familial status, disability, or sex.

 • Asking discriminatory questions to tenants during the tenant screening process.
 For instance, it’d be discriminatory to ask a tenant questions such as whether they are married or how many children they have.